mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-05-04-yoda-luke-skywalker-portrait.md

 ---
-layout: work
+layout: media
 title: "PaperFaces portrait of Yoda and Luke Skywalker"
-description: "PaperFaces portrait of Yoda and Luke Skywalker drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Yoda and Luke Skywalker drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-yoda-luke-skywalker-lg.jpg
   thumb: paperfaces-yoda-luke-skywalker-150.jpg